Revenue

 Arctic Wolf is a subscription SaaS company that provides managed detection and response (MDR) services to organizations of all sizes.

-The company's core offering is its cloud-native security operations platform, which integrates with a customer's existing tech stack to collect and analyze security events across cloud, network, and endpoint environments.
+The company's core offering is its cloud-native Aurora Platform, which integrates with a customer's existing tech stack to collect and analyze security events across cloud, network, and endpoint environments.

 Arctic Wolf's pricing model is based on the number of users and devices a company needs to protect, as well as the specific products and services required.